 MUS 226, UNIVERSITY CHOIR [1 credit] This is a mixed vocal ensemble that provides training in performance, with emphasis on proper vocal technique for ensemble singing.
 All music majors must complete four semester hours in this ensemble.
 Generally, this group performs for selected Sunday Chapel Services and performs major choral compositions in concert.
 Membership: permission of the director.
 May be repeated for credit.
 MUS 227, JAZZ ENSEMBLE [1 credit] The ensemble meets regularly to rehearse and review ensemble music in the jazz and contemporary tradition.
 Performances are scheduled and presented to the community.
 May be repeated for credit.
 Prerequisite: permission of the instructor.
 MUS 228, OPERA WORKSHOP [1-2 credits] A laboratory-performance based course in which students perform scenes from operas of different periods.
 The student is given the opportunity to deal with musical, technical, and dramatic aspects of producing an opera.
 When feasible, whole operas are performed at the end of the semester.
 May be repeated for credit.
 Prerequisite: musical audition.
-MUS 229, UNIVERSITY BAND [1 credit] Heterogeneous instrumental ensemble that provides training in performance of standard wind ensemble literature.
-May be repeated for credit.
-Prerequisite: Permission of the director.
+MUS 229, FISK UNIVERSITY MARCHING BAND [1 credit] The Fisk University Marching was birthed out of the Fisk University Drumline within the music discipline.
+Membership is open to all Fisk students in any academic discipline by audition only.
+The Fisk University Band is a heterogeneous instrumental ensemble that performs a variety of literature written in several styles for marching and pep bands, concert bands as well as music written in the Western classical tradition.
+Prerequisite: Audition.

 MUS 250-A-B, SECONDARY PIANO [1 credit per semester] One half hour private lesson required weekly.
 Lessons will cover the same materials as MUS 150A-B. Greater development and proficiency in areas of functional keyboard skills will be expected.
 Piano literature: Baroque through 20th Century.
-The four- semester program culminates in the passing of the Piano Proficiency Test required of students enrolled in secondary piano.
+The four-semester program culminates in the passing of the Piano Proficiency Test required of students enrolled in secondary piano.
 Prerequisite: MUS 150A-B MUS 251-252, PRINCIPAL PIANO FOR B.A.
 IN MUSIC [1 credit] One hour private and one studio class required weekly.
 Areas of study will include advanced technique and literature to include sonatas by Beethoven and Well-Tempered Clavier by Bach.
 Required: Sophomore hearing to advance to upper division.
 May be repeated for credit.
 Prerequisite: MUS 152.
 MUS 253-254, PRINCIPAL PIANO FOR B.MUS [2 credits per semester] One hour private and one studio class required weekly.
 This course is essentially the same as MUS 251-252, but more literature study and greater technical proficiency are expected.
 Prerequisite MUS 152.
 MUS 260A-B, SECONDARY ORGAN [1 credit per semester] This is a continuation of MUS 160A-B. Areas of study include advanced technical studies for manuals and pedals, music for manuals only, music for manuals and pedals.
 Pieces by major composers will also be studied.
 Prerequisite: MUS 160B.
 MUS 261-262, PRINCIPAL ORGAN FOR B.A.
 IN MUSIC [1 credit per semester] Two half-hour lessons offered weekly.
 This is a course designed for students majoring in organ.
 Areas of study include advanced pedal studies, organ literature and organ pedagogy.
 Required: Sophomore Hearing to advance to upper division.
 Prerequisite: MUS 162.